 If you are incorporated the income remaining, after your "reasonable salary" is taxable but at a lower total rate than your payroll.
 This is one of the biggest tax advantages to being incorporated.
 When you submit your Monthly Reports, we apply a portion of your income as "salary" (usually about $20,000), and the remainder will be reported as "profit" (K-1 Shareholder Income).
 So, after you pay your payroll taxes on the first $20,000 you will owe just income tax (no Social Security tax) on the profit.
 We will send you recommended estimated tax payment vouchers on Form 1040-ES (Federal) and for state (iff applicable) due each January 15th, April 15th, June 15th and September 15th).

 You should always have a signed contract between you and your part time helper.
 This will help make it clear that they are a part time helper (independent contractor) and not an employee.
+Please refer to your Client Manual, or download example contracts in the Download Forms link to the right.
 Always keep a copy of your signed contract for your records.
 Pay your contractor by check and obtain their address and social security number.
 At year-end you will have to issue this contractor a "1099" if paid more than $600/year.
-You can call DSA at 1.800.879.6605, to order blank 1099 forms for your use or request them through the Order Supplies link within your Client Area.
+When available in season, you can call DSA at 1 (800) 879-6605, to order blank 1099 forms for your use or request them through the Order Supplies link to the right.